howtographql/howtographql/content/frontend/angular-apollo/2-queries-loading-links.md

 1. First, you import `gql` from the `graphql-tag` package.
 The `gql` function is used to parse the plain GraphQL code.
 2. Now you define the plain GraphQL query.
 The name `AllLinksQuery` is the _operation name_ and will be used by Apollo to refer to this query in its internals.
 You export this parsed query as `ALL_LINKS_QUERY` so you can easily import it into components.
-3. You declare also the response interface of `AllLinksQuery`
+3. You also declare the response interface of `AllLinksQuery`

 Next, you will inject the `Apollo` service to the `LinkList` component and call this newly created query to fetch data.

 <Instruction>

-Open up `src/app/link-list/link-list.component.html`, update the html template to display a loading indicator while data is being fetched using `*ngIf`:
+Open up `src/app/link-list/link-list.component.html`, update the HTML template to display a loading indicator while data is being fetched using `*ngIf`:

 ```html(path=".../hackernews-angular-apollo/src/app/link-list/link-list.component.html")